grpc/proposal/A54-restrict-control-plane-status-codes.md

 Now, however, it is more common to implement custom name resolvers and load balancers and for those components to use gRPC themselves.
-This happened first with gRPC-LB, but also happens with xDS, Route Lookup Service (RLS), and others.
+This happened first with gRPC-LB, but also happens with xDS and others.
 It is now harder to audit all the code running in the control plane and it is very hard to find status "leaks" from a remote control plane server into the data plane.
-This is a serious risk as control plane errors can't be copied verbatim to the data plane; they need to be reinterpreted for the new context (generally by becoming `UNAVAILABLE` and attaching additional context).
+This is a serious risk as control plane errors can't be copied verbatim to the data plane;
+they need to be reinterpreted for the new context (generally by becoming `UNAVAILABLE` and attaching additional context).

 As an example, if a name resolver is looking up the host `example.com`, that could be implemented as a gRPC call to a service.
 That service might fail the